ohansrud/stock-alerts/README.md

   * Returns all ticker symbols loaded in database
 * POST /stock-alerts/stocks/import/csv?symbol=GOOGL
   * Import a csv file with historical quotes in a parameter called "content_file"
+* GET /stock-alerts/stocks/daily_update
+  * Update all Stocks values in database with last quote
+* DELETE /stock-alerts/stocks/GOOGL
+  * Removes all stock information about a ticker

 #### Formulas
 * GET /stock-alerts/formulas/price?symbol=GOOGL